xahmol/OricScreenEditor/README.md

 ## Line and box mode:
 ([Back to contents](#contents))

 Pressing **L** in the main mode starts the Line and box mode.
-In this mode lines and boxes can be drawn, plotting with the present selecOric screencode and attribute value.
+In this mode lines and boxes can be drawn, plotting with the present selected screencode and attribute value.

-Ensure that the cursor is locaOric at the desired upper left corner of the line or box to be made before entering Line and box mode.
+Ensure that the cursor is located at the desired upper left corner of the line or box to be made before entering Line and box mode.
 Grow the line or box by pressing **Cursor Right** to increase width and **Cursor Down** to increase height. **Cursor Left** and **Cursor Up** will shrink width resp. height.
 Leaving with or height at one character draws a line, otherwise a box is drawn.

 Accept with **RETURN**, cancel with **ESC** or **STOP**.
 Both will leave this mode and return to main mode.